Ageing population: Why older Australians are part of the solution

 The reality is that more than ever, older Australians are a significant and increasingly willing part of the solution to the financial challenges of an ageing population.

 I hold hundreds of conversations with over-60s clients every year and there is a noticeable trend away from the traditional notion of retirement at a pre-determined point in time (age 60 or 65) in favour of a more fulfilling and flexible progression from full-time to part-time work that may span an indefinite number of years – often well past age 65.

-This is encouraging in light of a recent report prepared by Deloitte Access Economics for Chartered Accountants of Australia and New Zealand that found that a 5% increase in the participation rate amongst over-55s would lead to higher tax receipts, reduced Age Pension spending and a boost to the Australian economy of around $48 billion per year.
+This is encouraging in light of a recent report prepared by Deloitte Access Economics for Chartered Accountants of Australia and New Zealand that found that a 5% increase in the participation rate amongst over-55s (above and beyond existing expectations), would lead to higher tax receipts, reduced Age Pension spending and a boost to the Australian economy of around $48 billion by 2024-25.
 In the context of the ongoing budget repair effort, that’s a material number!

 Last month the Australian Bureau of Statistics confirmed that the this trend is already underway with 66% of 55-64 year olds and 13% of over 65s in work (or seeking work) and these participation rates have been gradually rising over the years.
 Not surprisingly, a significant number of those in work are employed on a part-time basis which allows them to continue to work while making time for other lifestyle activities.

 The motivations clients describe for engaging in part-time work beyond retirement age vary greatly and include the following: